JOIN THE MICAH PROJECT’S FAITH WALK

 LOUISIANA SPEAKS OUT TO ITS U.S. SENATORS

-- Alex M. in New Orleans, LA
+- Ben M. in Shreveport, LA

 STUDY: LOUISIANA HAS HIGHEST RATE OF GUN VIOLENCE IN U.S. / THE ADVOCATE